Ridden with anxiety: finding the right medication

 Enough with the stigma against anxiety ridden pill poppers

 The stigma around mental health medications is pervasive enough that I have questioned the prescription regimens of others while hoarding my secret stash.
-I’ve bemoaned the “chemical dependency” and weight gain of a friend on bipolar meds.
+I’ve bemoaned a friend's “chemical dependency” and weight gain on bipolar meds.

 “You know what that does to your liver?” is not the support that she needed on a down day.
 I’m guilty of giving unsolicited advice to friends on Prozac (“What if you want kids?”) and Zoloft (“Have you tried St. John’s Wort?”).